 Application forms must be submitted using the Foundation’s online system.
-You will be prompted to create a profile, upload a completed application form and attachments, and provide the name and email address of two recommenders.
-Recommenders will be notified by email through the system and will be asked to submit their recommendations online on or before March 31, so we encourage you to start your online application as soon as possible.
-Transcripts must be submitted separately via mail; they should be postmarked by March 31 and mailed to:
+You will be prompted to create a profile, upload a completed application form and attachments, and provide the names and email addresses of two recommenders.
+Recommenders will be notified by email through the system and will be asked to submit their recommendations online on or before March 31st, so we encourage you to start your online application as soon as possible.
+Transcripts must be uploaded online or postmarked by March 31st and mailed to:

 Triangle Community Foundation